CallAsk about same-day availabilityLog In

 What NOT to do:

-Sources consulted for this fact sheet include the Wikipedia account of Megalopyge opercularis, the Texas A&M AgriLife Extension Insects in the City fact sheet on asps and stinging caterpillars, the Merck Manual Professional Edition entry on puss moth caterpillar stings, the MSD Manual Consumer Version entry, Walker et al. 2023 PNAS paper "Horizontal gene transfer underlies the painful stings of asp caterpillars," the Forrester 2018 PubMed-published Texas Poison Center sting data study (3,484 stings 2000–2016), the Eagleman 2008 case report on envenomation by the asp caterpillar (Clinical Toxicology), Foot's foundational 1922 paper in the Journal of Experimental Medicine, and Bugs in the News first-aid coverage by entomologist Jerry Cates.
-Pain descriptions reflect quoted patient accounts in McMillan and Purcell 1964, Pinson and Morgan 1991, and Stipetic et al. 1999.
+We’ve consulted a variety of sources for this information.
+These include the Wikipedia entry for Megalopyge opercularis, Texas A&M AgriLife Extension’s fact sheet on asps and stinging caterpillars, and the Merck Manual Professional Edition on puss moth caterpillar stings.
+The MSD Manual Consumer Version also provided insights.
+A 2023 study by Walker et al. in PNAS discussed the painful stings of asp caterpillars due to horizontal gene transfer.
+We looked at the Forrester 2018 study published in PubMed which analyzed Texas Poison Center data on 3,484 stings from 2000 to 2016.
+The Eagleman 2008 case report on asp caterpillar envenomation (Clinical Toxicology) was another resource.
+Foot's foundational paper from 1922 in the Journal of Experimental Medicine contributed to our understanding as well.
+Finally, we reviewed first-aid information from Bugs in the News by entomologist Jerry Cates.
+Pain descriptions come from patient accounts in studies by McMillan and Purcell (1964), Pinson and Morgan (1991), and Stipetic et al. (1999).

 Problem with Puss Caterpillar / Asp — Fact Sheet?
 We'll take care of it.